-With the tailgate open, air flow can pull exhaust gas into your car's interior and create a hazardous condition.
-If you must drive with the tailgate open, open all the windows and set the heating and cooling system as shown below.
+With the trunk lid open, air flow can pull exhaust gas into the trunk.
+This can get into your car's interior and create a hazardous condition.
+If you must drive with the trunk lid open, open all the windows and set the heating and cooling system as shown below.